wagtail-nest/wagtail-personalisation/docs/usage_guide/implementation.rst

 -----------------------------------------

-*Please note that using personalisable template tags is not the recommended method for adding personalisation to your websites content, as it is fully decoupled from the administration interface.
+*Please note that using personalisable template tags is not the recommended method for adding personalisation to your content, as it is largely decoupled from the administration interface.
 Use responsibly.*

 You can add a template block that only shows its contents to users of a specific segment.
 This is done using the "segment" block.